shivangsagwaliya/tech_corp_solutions_data_warehouse/README.md

 ## 🎯 Overview

-This project implements a comprehensive **Enterprise Data Warehouse** for **TechCorp Solutions**, a fictional technology corporation.
+This project implements a comprehensive **Enterprise Data Warehouse** for **Tech Solutions Corp**, a fictional technology corporation.
 The warehouse consolidates sales, customer, product, supplier, and employee data from multiple operational systems into a unified analytical platform.

 ### Business Objectives